Becoming a Choral Scholar

 • 18-20 March 2024Choral Auditions – Those with offers from St John's who expressed an interest in a Choral Award will be invited to audition.

 The next University Choral Awards Open Day is on 20 April 2024.
+The deadline for applying is 1 April 2024

 The university also holds Cambridge Choral Experience Days every year for non-fee-paying secondary school students Years 7-13.
 These will next take place on 22-23 June 2024.